-I recently participated in a watermelon carving competition for which I carved a Watermelon Swan that won the second place award.
+I recently participated in a watermelon carving competition for which I carved a Watermelon Swan (or is it a peacock?) that won the second place award.
 I posted lots of photos of all the other winners and participants in an earlier blog post about the watermelon carving competition.

 As a result of seeing the photos of my carved watermelon swan, I got a lot a requests asking for more details and information about my watermelon swan.
 So I made up this short video to show you more details.

 If you are an intermediate or advanced carver, this may give you some ideas for creating your own watermelon swan.
 If you are a beginner, perhaps you will be inspired to learn more.
 Take a look.